JustFiesta/spring-petclinic/readme.md

 ### CI/CD

-Jenkins is configured as agent for main Controller it should be configuret out of the box after Terraform finishes providing infrastructure.
+Jenkins is configured as agent for main Controller it should be configured manually after Terraform finishes providing infrastructure and Ansible installs packages:

-This steps are nessesary if Agent doesn't work out of the box after terraform provided infrastructure:

 * In Controller add agent
 * Add agent via commend given from Controller.
 * Create multibranch pipeline job in Controller with GitHub project and SCM pipeline.
-* Ensure all needed credentials are added in Controller (DockerHub, GitHub, AWS, etc.) - check spring-petclinic-infrastructure README
+* Ensure all needed credentials with correct names are added in Controller (DockerHub - docker-cred, GitHub - github-cred, AWS) - check spring-petclinic-infrastructure README
 * Configure repository webhook for server

 ### Dockerfile